davidmuradov/chaterm/README.md

 The omemo library is in:
 https://github.com/davidmuradov/omemo

-This library is, of course, a work in progress.
+This library is a work in progress

 ### Default colors